zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/dapper.md

 ```

 ## Requirement
-Dapper work with any database provider since there is no DB specific implementation.
+Dapper works with any database provider since there is no DB specific implementation.

 ## Methods
 Dapper will extend your IDbConnection interface with multiple methods: